I recorded a Pubcast with Amy Porterfield today, and we had a great discussion about how we use Facebook as a sales funnel.

 Every day, provide content that helps your target customer.
 Continually drive them back to your website.
 Get them used to seeing your face.

-That value includes some sort of personal connection.
+That value includes some sort of personal Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control..
 Respond to them.
 Provide a look behind the curtain regarding who you are.
 Share more than just a brand.

 Without value and without a personal connection, any sales effort will go ignored.